Open the Fishes of Minnesota Mapper

 - Download Image (generates an image of the map display window without title or legend)

-- Choose Download Image; right-click on image, Save Image/Picture As .png or .bmp
+- Choose Download Image; right-click on the image, Save Image/Picture As .png or .bmp

 - You can insert the image into a document, slideshow, etc.

-- Print Map (generates a map of the display window with title, legend, SQL filter query, locator map, scale bar)
+- Print Map (generates a map of the display window with the title, legend, SQL filter query, locator map, and scale bar)

-- Right-click on image, Save Image/Picture As .png or .bmp
+- Right-click on the image, Save the Image/Picture As .png or .bmp

-Help Tab-- Access How to Use the Fishes of MN Mapper, Map Icon guide, Frequently-Asked Questions (FAQs), related website links (at bottom of FAQs), GIS metadata, and Data Sources and Dates.
+Access How to Use the Fishes of MN Mapper, Map Icon guide, Frequently-Asked Questions (FAQs), related website links (at the bottom of FAQs), GIS metadata, and Data Sources and Dates.

 - You can work back and forth between the Map and Filters tabs; the Map will refresh with each change of criteria in the Filters tab.
 Note the number of records matching your criteria under Matching records:

-- When you choose tabular results from the Filters tab, a new table window will open.
-After making changes to Filters, choose tabular results again to update/refresh the records to match the new query.
+- A new table window will open when you choose tabular results from the Filters tab.
+After changing Filters, choose tabular results again to update/refresh the records to match the new query.

 - Use reset to set all filters back to the default (i.e., all criteria selected/all records shown).

-- Although you can't display all records at one time in the Map Window, you can view all records in tabular results and can download them all as a .csv, shapefile, or species list.
+- Although you can't display all records at one time in the Map Window, you can view them in tabular results and download them all as a .csv, shapefile, or species list.